bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:15 AM CT, March 05</p>
+<p class="updated_time"> Latest data: 07:30 AM CT, March 05</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 59°, which is 8° **warmer** than yesterday.
-Tomorrow is expected to be 12° **warmer** than today.
+Today's high is 56°, which is 5° **warmer** than yesterday.
+Tomorrow is expected to be 15° **warmer** than today.

 Currently:

-- 50°
+- 51°
-- Drizzle
+- Foggy
-- 97% humidity
+- 98% humidity
 - 4 mph wind
-- 84% cloud cover
+- 92% cloud cover
-- 49 AQI 🟩
+- 48 AQI 🟩
 - 0.44 inches of rain in the past 24 hours
-- 0.37 inches of rain expected in the next 48 hours
+- 0.3 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>